-- When the next meeting is - What jobs everyone is doing (and what they are meant to be doing!) - Contact details of each other.
-You may want to set up a forum for regular conversation A forum for keeping in touch such as a Google Group, or Cyclescape for computers or Slack and Whatsapp for mobile phones.
+- When the next meeting is

+- What jobs are their responsibility

+- Contact details of each other.
+A forum for keeping in touch (essential) such as a Google Group, or Cyclescape for computers or Slack and Whatsapp for mobile phones.

 Follow up